Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Ablation and Analysis

 \lily{Besides imperceptibility, we extend our comparisons to evaluate the robustness of Latent-Mark against traditional digital signal processing (DSP) distortions, benchmarking against the same three baselines: AudioSeal, WavMark, and SilentCipher.
 Following the evaluation protocol outlined in SoK~\cite{wen2025sok}, we subject the watermarked audio to four highly diverse signal distortion attacks to cover a wide spectrum of degradation: Gaussian noise, amplitude scaling, low-pass filtering, and resampling.
 The hyperparameters are set consistently with prior work.}

-\lily{As shown in \textbf{Table~\ref{tab:dsp_attack}}, AudioSeal consistently achieves the highest robustness across these traditional distortions, which is expected given that it is explicitly trained on augmented audio editing data to ensure resilience against such modifications.
-Meanwhile, Latent-Mark and WavMark exhibit competitive, dataset-dependent performance; our method outperforms WavMark on the AIR and jaCapella datasets, whereas WavMark holds an advantage on Freischuetz and GuitarSet.
+\lily{As shown in Table~\ref{tab:dsp_attack}, AudioSeal consistently achieves the highest robustness across these traditional distortions, which is expected given that it is explicitly trained on augmented audio editing data to ensure resilience against such modifications.
+Meanwhile, Latent-Mark and WavMark exhibit competitive, dataset-dependent performance; our method outperforms WavMark on the AIR and jaCappella datasets, whereas WavMark holds an advantage on Freischuetz and GuitarSet.
 This indicates that while Latent-Mark is primarily designed to survive neural codec bottlenecks, it successfully retains robustness against conventional attacks, performing on par with dedicated robust watermarking methods.
 Finally, SilentCipher yields the lowest detection rates in this setting---dropping to as low as 0.00\% under amplitude scaling attacks across several datasets---which we attribute to its reliance on delicate temporal and phase alignments that are easily disrupted by broad signal distortions.}

 \lily{\textbf{Summary of Trade-offs.} Concluding from Sections~\ref{sec:imperceptibility} and ~\ref{sec:dsp_attack}, Latent-Mark establishes a balance between acoustic transparency and robustness.
-While AudioSeal and WavMark exhibit strong resilience to traditional DSP distortions, they do so at the severe expense of audio quality and completely fail under neural resynthesis.
-Conversely, while SilentCipher maintains high imperceptibility, it remains vulnerable to both DSP attacks and codec bottlenecks. \textbf{Latent-Mark} delivers acoustic fidelity comparable to the highly constrained SilentCipher, while uniquely surviving the extreme bottleneck of neural resynthesis and maintaining competitive defense against standard DSP perturbations.}
+While AudioSeal and WavMark exhibit strong resilience to traditional DSP distortions, they do so at the severe expense of audio quality and completely fail under neural codec compression.
+Conversely, while SilentCipher maintains high imperceptibility, it remains vulnerable to both DSP attacks and codec bottlenecks.
+Latent-Mark delivers acoustic fidelity comparable to the highly constrained SilentCipher, while uniquely surviving the extreme bottleneck of neural codec compression and maintaining competitive defense against standard DSP perturbations.}